 Standard study period means Semester 1 and Semester 2.

-Student means a person who is enrolled at the University as a candidate for any program or to pursue any unit of study or research offered at or by the University.
+Student means a person who is enrolled at the University in a program or to pursue any unit of study or research offered at or by the University.
 It includes a student of another university or other education provider who is granted temporary or ongoing rights of access to a campus or site of the University for study purposes.
 It does not normally include a person who:

 - has qualified for the award or completed the unit, as the case may be;